Our Process

 • Vacuum connected to sander

-• Addresses: sanding dust, finish particles, grain filler dust
+• Handles: sanding dust, finish particles, grain filler dust

 • When: during all sanding passes